comicchang/pve-patch/README.md

 Removes subscription dialogs, replaces enterprise repository with non-subscription repository and replaces branding.
 Tested on PVE 6.0-7.

-*Note: I'm not using Proxmox VE anymore.
-Please submit a PR if you'd like to have it updated for later versions.* 🤗

 ## Note

 Use at your own risk!
 Read the script before you run it.